 Chef Jim Birmingham is the Food Service Director for the Montpelier Roxbury Public Schools and is an American Culinary Federation Certified Executive Chef.
 Chef Jim has been the Jr Iron Chef VT Judging Captain since 2015. ”I think that it is a valuable event that teaches lifelong lessons in nutrition, culinary arts and teamwork.
 It is always a treat to see the level of engagement that the competitors bring along with their excitement for healthy, fresh local ingredients."

 Cat is an afternoon/evening news anchor at WCAX-TV.
-She's been with Channel 3 for almost 13 years.
-When she's not on the air, you can find her baking delicious desserts (which she frequently pawns off on coworkers), reading, learning Spanish, dancing, adventuring with her husband, and spoiling their three cats -- Inky, Smudge, and Yam.
+She's been with Channel 3 for 13.5 years.
+When she's not on the air, you can find her baking delicious desserts (which she frequently pawns off on coworkers), reading, learning Spanish, dancing, adventuring with her husband and daughter, and spoiling their three cats -- Inky, Smudge, and Yam.

 During the event weekend of the event, dozens of volunteers help with set-up, team registration, activities, and clean-up.
 Volunteers receive free admission to the Jr Iron Chef VT competition.